Hemorrhoids – Causes, Symptoms, and Modern Treatment Options

 Recognizing hemorrhoids: When is a medical diagnosis advisable?

-Persistent symptoms in the anal area should generally be medically evaluated, especially in cases of bleeding, severe pain, or lack of improvement.
-Diagnostics usually include a medical consultation, a physical examination, and—depending on findings—a scope examination of the anal canal or rectum.
-The goal is to accurately diagnose the hemorrhoidal condition and exclude other diseases.
+Persistent complaints in the anal area should generally be medically examined, especially in cases of bleeding, severe pain, or lack of improvement.
+The diagnostics usually include a medical consultation, a physical examination, and – depending on the findings – an endoscopy of the anal canal or rectum.
+The goal is to reliably diagnose hemorrhoidal disease and exclude other conditions.

-The therapy is based on the severity of the complaints and is carried out in stages.
+The treatment depends on the severity of the symptoms and is carried out step by step.

 In early stages, lifestyle and dietary adjustments are the focus.
 A fiber-rich diet, adequate fluid intake, and regular exercise facilitate bowel movements and reduce pressure on the vascular cushions.
 It is also important to avoid straining and not to prolong toilet visits unnecessarily.